andreyto/pgp-par/seqan/README.txt

 How to Build the module
     A copy of the seqan libraries and boost libraries must be available.
     The boost build tool bjam is also needed to build the module.
-    By default it appears the user needs write access to the boost libaries for the bjam build.
+    By default it appears the user needs write access to the boost libraries for the bjam build.

     The user-config.jam file points to the python to use.
 This file can be put